Keeping your family in your home

 - Experienced a substantial loss of income due to job loss or furlough since February 29, 2020 and the household had a total income in 2020 at or below $99,000 for single filers and $198,000 for joint filers; or

 - Meets the eligibility criteria for a participating provider’s existing low-income or COVID-19 program.

-The Centers for Disease Control issued a federal eviction moratorium in effect from September 4, 2020 to March 31, 2021 but that does not mean that you can’t be evicted during the COVID-19 emergency.
+The Centers for Disease Control issued a federal eviction moratorium in effect from September 4, 2020 to March 31, 2021, and extended through July 31, 2021, but that does not mean that you can’t be evicted during the COVID-19 emergency.
 Struggling renters who are behind on payments must take action and apply for protection: